jessesosmena/blog-codeIgniter-3/readme.rst

 Install CodeIgniter in XAMPP

-First git clone this repository extract its contents to the "htdocs" folder of XAMPP.
+Clone the repository extract its contents to the "htdocs" folder of XAMPP.
 Rename the folder to some application name such as "ci_blog" or any.

 Configure and Setup the CodeIgniter Environment